Transnational efforts to prevent human trafficking: Brazil

 Two states in Brazil, Pernambuco and Bahia, have implemented a Specialized Criminal Justice of Childhood and Youths legislation.
 This legislation is aimed at prosecuting and judging crimes against children and adolescents.

-The Brazilian Criminal Law code outlines the standards on the trafficking of women in chapter five articles 227, 228, and 231.
+The Penal Code of Brazil outlines the standards on the trafficking of women in chapter five articles 227, 228, and 231.
 In June 2000, the government created a Plan for Combating the Abuse and Sexual Exploitation of Children and Adolescents.
 This plan has become the national guide for sexual violence and protecting the rights of children.

 Cambodia

 In 2007, the nongovernmental organization named ChildSafe opened a center in Phnom Penh open twenty four hours a day, seven days a week.
 This center invites children who are abused or at risk to be abused for support, counseling, medical assistance, and police complaints.
 ChildSafe also has a hot-line that is open at all times to report a child who is at risk for being trafficked.